 3 Things Most Older Adults Don’t Know About Seasonal Flu Shots

-It’s flu season once again and, as a woman over 60, you may be wondering if you should get a flu shot this year.
+Flu season approaches once again and, as a woman over 60, you may be wondering if you should get a flu shot this year.
 Will the vaccine be effective?
 Is the flu shot necessary?
-Could the vaccine give me the flu?
+Could the vaccine give you the flu?